Ralph Johns

 • Addressing

 • Each device on the LAN has an IP (Internet Protocol) Number.
-This is it's IP Address (like a ZIp or Post code rather than House Name or number).
+This is it's IP Address (like a Zip or Post code rather than House Name or number).
 This makes sure that data, which is in the form of smaller packets, has an Issuing or Destination point within the LAN.
 It allows the specification of other protocols to dictate the type of data that is involved such as HTTP for Web Browsing.
 How the device gets an IP depending on whether DHCP is used or whether Static Routing is set up.

 If you use Two DHCP servers on a LAN the Subnets involved overlap and the computer has two IPs.
 This can cause Networking issues and iChat in particular can not tell the Buddy where it is in relation to the rest of the LAN.